MarcinZiabek/nuget-modern-website/README.md

 - provided statistics are not the same as the official ones on the website (e.g. number of downloads and number of packages from the API are smaller),
 - some information is inconsistent, e.g. link to a package's icon sometimes is not working (maybe JS script can solve this problem and replace not working icons with placeholders? maybe the NuGet platform should clean the database from such URLs?),
 - lists of packages got from the APIv3 have different forms (some additional conditions were added to the package repository class),
-- the data format of the package can be different across views (general data about a package in the search query results; detailed information about the package), e.g. list of authors can be a list of strings or a single string instead of a list with a single element,
+- the data format of the package can be different across views (general data about a package in the search query results; detailed information about the package), e.g. list of authors can be a list of strings or a single string instead of a list with a single element OR URLs for icons are different (and mostly on thee two URLs is not working),
 - the APIv3 documentation is really poor, most information was extracted from production code published in the NuGet repositories and adapted to the project.

 # Screenshots